asiloisad/pulsar-language-tasklist/README.md

 ## Installation

 To install `language-tasklist` search for [language-tasklist](https://web.pulsar-edit.dev/packages/language-tasklist) in the Install pane of the Pulsar settings or run `ppm install language-tasklist`.
-Alternatively, you can run `ppm install asiloisad/pulsar-language-tasklist` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-language-tasklist` to install a package directly from the GitHub repository.

 ## Tools